gangdong/gangdong.github.io/_posts/2019-09-15-Fingerprint-enroll.markdown

 + generates and saves a 64 bit random number (challenge) in the fingerprint TA.
 This random number has two uses:
-1. Return to the upper layer to fill in the authenticated token challenge in the enroll.
+1. Return to the REE upper layer to fill in the authenticated token challenge in the enroll.
 2. TA will use it to preliminarily verify the next enroll to ensure that the enroll has not been tampered by a third party.

 ## enroll()